Capillary/api-documentation/source/includes/_customer.md

 ```

-This API allows you to fetch the complete details of a customer such as:
+Allows fetching customer details such as:

 * profile information – first name, last name, registered date, registered at TILL
 * recent profile updated – details of the recent update in profile information